 As many of you may know,

 my dogs, Jimmy Stewart and Greta Garbo are a very big part of my life.
 They are both purebred Havanese; Greta is 4 and Jimmy is 2 1/2.
 This particular breed requires a great deal of grooming.
+I thought I would share with you how you can groom your dog yourself and save lots of money.

 The Havanese breed is a fun-loving little dog